tale-toul/gobuilder-s2i/README.md

 ```shell
 go get -u -d -v ./...
 ```
-Unfortunately this step doesn't work if the _go_ source code belongs to a non default branch in the git repository.
-If a specific branch is referenced with a command like __oc new-app gobuilder~https://github.com/user/repo/code#branch__, that branch must be set as default in the git repository.

 * Next the application source code is built in verbose mode, and the resulting executable file called gobinary is placed at /tmp/go/bin/gobinary.
 ```shell